wkoffel/alfred-terminal-control/README.md

 In theory, I've bundled all the necessary ruby gems in the workflow package proper, so it should be a simple double-click install.
 If you do need to install manually, please let me know.
 To install manual dependencies, you would run just "sudo gem install alfredo", and that should suffice.

+#### Credits

+Thanks to Bryan McKelvey for the simple [Alfredo Gem](https://github.com/brymck/alfredo "Alfredo Ruby Gem") Thanks to phyllisstein for [Alleyoop](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/ "Alleyoop Workflow Updater")
+Thanks to Quentin Stafford-Fraser for inspiration and approach in his dedicated [iTerm2 Profiles](http://qandr.org/quentin/software/alfred_itp "alfred_itp") workflow

 #### Release Notes

-* v1.0 - Initial release
+* v1.0 (May 6, 2013) - Initial release
-* v1.1 - Support for [Alleyoop](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/ "Alleyoop Workflow Updater") workflow updater
+* v1.1 (May 10, 2013) - Support for [Alleyoop](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/ "Alleyoop Workflow Updater") workflow updater

-#### Credits

-Thanks to Bryan McKelvey for the simple [Alfredo Gem](https://github.com/brymck/alfredo "Alfredo Ruby Gem")
+* v2.0 (May ?, 2013) - Support for [Alleyoop](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/ "Alleyoop Workflow Updater") workflow updater